ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: operation_mode

     Specifies how the NI 4065 and NI 4070/4071/4072 acquire data.
-When you call  niDMM_ConfigureMeasurementDigits, NI-DMM sets this attribute to NIDMM_VAL_IVIDMM_MODE.
-When you call niDMM_ConfigureWaveformAcquisition, NI-DMM sets this attribute to NIDMM_VAL_WAVEFORM_MODE.
+When you call  :py:meth:`nidmm.Session.configure_measurement_digits`, NI-DMM sets this attribute to :py:data:`~nidmm.OperationMode.IVIDMM`.
+When you call :py:meth:`nidmm.Session.configure_waveform_acquisition`, NI-DMM sets this attribute to :py:data:`~nidmm.OperationMode.WAVEFORM`.
 If you are programming attributes directly, you must set this attribute before  setting other configuration attributes.

     The following table lists the characteristics of this property.